#IVITEB – I’m voting in this election because…

 #VoteBidenHarris | #VoteBlueDownBallot

-* Be sure to read the other posts in the #IVITEB series on IV Words.
-Despite the numbering system, they are not in any particular order.
+Please be sure to read the other posts in the #IVITEB series on IV Words:

 Thank you for following IV Words.
 To keep them flowing, please buy the blog a cuppa joe.